ugurcany/InfiniteListView/README.md

     - `infiniteListView.clearList();` -> clears entire list
     - `infiniteListView.startLoading();` -> call this before item loading starts
     - `infiniteListView.stopLoading();` -> call this after item loading ends
-    - `infiniteListView.setEndOfLoading(isEndOfLoading);` -> call this to let the view know whether there is more to load or not
+    - `infiniteListView.hasMore(hasMore);` -> call this to let the view know whether there is more to load or not

 - Custom XML attributes:
     - `swipeRefreshIndicatorColor` (*color*)